ampleforth/AIPs/AIPs/aip-5.md

 <img src="../assets/aip-5/series.png" alt="drawing" width="320"/>

 For fixed-supply assets, the `market_cap` in our example above would simply alternate between two values.
-In the example above, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time.
+However, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time.

 ### Motivation for Capped Expansion Rate